A weak regularity lemma for polynomials: Weak Regularity

 \subsection{Putting everything together}

 The proof of the weak regularity lemma will rely on Theorem~\ref{theo:rankular}, Theorem~\ref{theo:MZ}, and Lemma~\ref{lemma:bias-to-reg}.
-Careful work will be required to convert rank-regularity, which gives information only about the highest-degree portion (recall Definition~\ref{def:rank}) of the polynomials in our linear space, to weak regularity, which takes into account polynomials of all degrees, while still retaining the homogeneity of the parts.
-Moreover, rank-regularity depends only on the linear space spanned by the parts, whereas weak regularity depends on the particular parts (and so does not allow the first part to be repeated, for example).
+Careful work will be required to convert rank-regularity, which gives information only about the top-degree part (recall Definition~\ref{def:rank}) of the polynomials in our linear space, to weak regularity, which takes into account polynomials of all degrees, while still retaining the homogeneity of the parts.